 - That those who give up their lives for the Islamic faith are rewarded.

 Those that insist that the Qur’an’s overarching tone is one of reconciliation or peace are not being intellectually honest, and are ignoring plain facts in favour of their own rose-coloured view of Islam.
-However, this does not tend to be an area of contention, for the reason that the meaning of the words is so unambiguous: any sane person would readily accept that the words on the page are far from conciliatory.
-Whether or not people actually interpret those words literally, metaphorically or not at all – in other words, whether the words should be limited by their 7th century context – is the contentious issue, and will be addressed in the next sections.
+The fact is that the words of the Qur’an are reasonably capable of admitting an interpretation that endorses intolerance, couched in a perverse and dichotomous logic of believers and infidels.
+However, this does not tend to be an area of contention, for the reason that the literal meaning of the words is so unambiguous: any reasonable person would readily accept that the words on the page admit this interpretation.
+Whether or not people are to interpret those words literally, or metaphorically, or not at all – in other words, whether the words should be limited by their 7th century context, or whether they were designed as timeless dictums to be applied in the current context – is the contentious issue, and will be addressed in the next sections.

 - Islamic historical narratives